Counterfeit condoms exposed by Edinburgh PR agency

 “Condoms are an example of a medical product that can be replicated and produced in unregulated factories with a complete absence of the regulation that ensures products comply with standards of quality, reliability and safety.
 Other seizures have included dental equipment, syringes and contact lenses.

-“MHRA also tackles huge numbers of cases involving falsified and authorised medicines such as tanning pills and erectile dysfunction medicines.
+“MHRA also tackles huge numbers of cases involving falsified and authorised medicines such as tanning pills and Libivi, erectile dysfunction medicine amoung others.
 Individuals involved in the illegal sale and supply of medicines and medical devices put their profits over your health.

 Highlighting hidden dangers